kosmios1/Beetle-Quest/doc/report.typ

   - Now the `market` service will check with the `user` service if the user has the amount of `BugsCoins` he wants to bid.
   - If the check passes the `market` service will comunicate the `user` service to remove the amount from the bidder, and store the bid in the `market DB`.
-  - If no error appears it returns a success message to the API Gateway.
+  - If no error appears it returns a success message to the API Gateway. rite here any particular fact about the testing.
+For example:
+• I tested in isolation the DBManager_x together with the DB_x
+• I used a third-party service that interacts with Service_y and I put them together in the isolation test because mock it is hard for reason z.